 Spiders don’t have teeth, so they can’t eat the same way that humans or other animals do.
 When they catch food, they will vomit up digestive enzymes that will begin to break down their food on the outside.
 After this process is started, spiders will use their jaw-like chelicerae to “chew” to help break down the food more.
 Lastly, they will suck out the partially digested fluids and liquified meat from the prey.

 How Does Knowing About Their Diet Help With Spider Control?

 First things first… spiders are attracted to insects, so if you have a lot of insects around your home, you are likely going to have spider problems.
 That means that it is extremely important to keep your home clean and crumb-free.
 Obviously, a perfectly clean home isn’t always possible, but doing your best to regularly sweep and vacuum, take out the trash often, and store your food properly will help keep down the insect population.
 Some other things that you can do to manage insects (and spiders) is to turn off your outdoor lighting at night.
 If that isn’t feasible because of security or other issues, you can replace your bright fluorescent bulbs with special bug bulbs.
 Like with other pests, sealing the exterior of your home is also an important step to take.

 Lastly, calling a professional Las Vegas pest control company can help save you time and frustration.
 Six Brothers Pest Control can help you take care of your spider problems.
 We will apply a perimeter treatment around your home to keep spiders and other insects away.
 You can feel confident in our services because we offer a 100% satisfaction guarantee.
-We have offices in Kansas City, Dallas, Salt Lake City, Las Vegas, and Saint George.
+We have offices in Orem, Salt Lake City, Saint George, Las Vegas, and Boise.
 For pest control you can trust, contact Six Brothers today.